robokingmaster/helm-charts/README.md

 ```
 Replace the URL with the GitHub Pages URL where the repo will be hosted.

+move tgz and index.yaml file to home directory of repository

 ### Commit and push
 ```
 git add all